ONLYOFFICE/sdkjs-plugins/helloworld/README.md

 This simple plugin is designed to show the basic functionality of ONLYOFFICE Document Editor plugins.
 It inserts the 'Hello World!' phrase when you press the button.

-It is called "hello world" in the interface and isn't installed by default in cloud, [self-hosted](https://github.com/ONLYOFFICE/DocumentServer) and [desktop version](https://github.com/ONLYOFFICE/DesktopEditors) of ONLYOFFICE editors.
+It is without interface plugin and isn't installed by default in cloud, [self-hosted](https://github.com/ONLYOFFICE/DocumentServer) and [desktop version](https://github.com/ONLYOFFICE/DesktopEditors) of ONLYOFFICE editors.

 ## How to use